Feline infectious peritonitis

-Feline infectious peritonitis (FIP) is the name given to a common and aberrant immune response to infection with feline coronavirus (FCoV).
+Feline infectious peritonitis (FIP) is a common and aberrant immune response in cats to infection with feline coronavirus (FCoV).

 The virus and pathogenesis of FIP

 FCoV is a virus of the gastrointestinal tract.
 Most infections are either asymptomatic or cause diarrhea, especially in kittens, as maternally derived antibody wanes at between 5 and 7 weeks of age.
 The virus is a mutation of feline enteric coronavirus (FECV).
 From the gut, the virus very briefly undergoes a systemic phase, before returning to the gut where it is shed in the feces.

 The pathogenesis of FIP is complex.
 There is a general consensus that FIPVs arise from mutations enabling them to enter or replicate more successfully in monocytes (a type of white blood cell).
 However, many aspects of virus–host interactions affecting the disease remain uncertain, such as the factors that influence disease form (wet or dry), outcome (death or resistance), and host susceptibility.